MultiSafepay/docs/content/my-account/manage-account/managing-websites.md

 ## Adding websites

-1. Sign in to your MultiSafepay account.
+1. Sign in to your MultiSafepay dashboard.
 2. Go to **Settings** > **Website settings**.
 3. Click either:
     {{< details title="Quick add website" >}}